top of page

 Digital Health & Care Innovation Centre (DHI)

 The Digital Health & Care Innovation Centre (DHI) is a collaboration between the University of Strathclyde and the Glasgow School of Art.
 It is part of the Scottish Funding Council’s Innovation Centre Programme and part-funded by Scottish Government.
-DHI supports digital innovation between academia, the public and third sectors, and businesses in the area of health and care.

 Simon Community Scotland